psychedelicsocietyofkansascity/pskc-site/_pages/code-of-conduct.md

 1. Commitment to Safety and Harm Reduction
 2. Respect for Legal Boundaries
+3. Age Restrictions
-3. Community and Ethical Accountability
+4. Community and Ethical Accountability
-4. Integrity and Accuracy in Education
+5. Integrity and Accuracy in Education
-5. Non-Exploitation and Respect for Cultural Practices
+6. Non-Exploitation and Respect for Cultural Practices
-6. Community Building and Accessibility
+7. Community Building and Accessibility
-7. Personal Responsibility and Risk Acknowledgment
+8. Personal Responsibility and Risk Acknowledgment
-8. Privacy and Confidentiality
+9. Privacy and Confidentiality
-9. Ongoing Education and Peer Support
+10. Ongoing Education and Peer Support

 ---